Damon Albarn: Early life

 Albarn was interested in music from an early age, attending an Osmonds concert at the age of six.
 He started playing guitar, piano and violin in his youth and was interested in composing music, one of his compositions winning a heat in the nationwide Young Composer of the Year competition.
 Damon and Jessica both attended a primary school nearby which, according to Damon, was burnt down seven times over a period of 18 months by one of the teachers.
 After both siblings failed their Eleven-Plus exams, they started attending Stanway Comprehensive School, where Damon described himself as being "really unpopular" and "[irritating to] a lot of people".
 However, he developed an interest in drama and started acting in various school productions.
 It was at Stanway where he would meet future Blur guitarist Graham Coxon, who recalls seeing him act and feeling that he was a "confident performer" as well as a "show off".
 Albarn's first words directed at Coxon were "Your brogues are crap, mate.
 Look, mine are the proper sort" as he was showing off his leather shoes, fashionable footwear at the time influenced by the Mod Revival.
-Nevertheless, the pair went on to become good friends, due to their shared passion for music, particularly bands such as the Jam, the Beatles, the Human League, XTC and Madness.
-Albarn has also credited the Specials and Fun Boy Three as some of his earliest influences, and John Lennon in him taking up songwriting.
+Nevertheless, the pair went on to become good friends, owing to their shared passion for music, particularly bands such as the Jam, the Beatles, the Human League, XTC and Madness.
+Albarn has also credited the Specials and Fun Boy Three as some of his earliest influences, and John Lennon in his taking up songwriting.

 He studied acting at the East 15 Acting School in Debden, but left after the first year.
 On leaving drama school he entered a production and management contract with Marijke Bergkamp and Graeme Holdaway, owners of the Beat Factory recording studio, where the members of Blur, then known as Seymour, did their first recordings.
 His first band was the synthpop group, Two's a Crowd.
 Before Blur, he played with the Aftermath and Real Lives.